VBAC: Insight from a Mayo Clinic specialist

 Who's eligible for VBAC?

 VBAC eligibility depends on many factors.
 For example:

 If you had a uterine rupture during a previous pregnancy, you're not a candidate for VBAC.
-Likewise, VBAC may not be allowed if your labor needs to be induced.
+Likewise, VBAC should be approached with extreme caution if you need medication to induce labor.

 How does labor and delivery during VBAC differ from labor and delivery during a routine vaginal birth?

 The actual physiology of labor and delivery is the same, but the precautions taken during labor are different.
 You and your baby will be closely monitored, and the medical team will be less tolerant of abnormal labor patterns.
 Your doctor will be prepared to do a repeat C-section if needed.

 Some women are outspoken supporters of VBAC, while others are outspoken against it.
 What should a woman believe?